saraswat2385/assignment/README.md

 Use [swarm-cluster-create.sh](docker-swarm/swarm-cluster-create.sh) to create cluster and [swarm-cluster-remove.sh](docker-swarm/swarm-cluster-remove.sh) for cleanup.

-### Running application on Prod
+### Running the application on Prod

+* Openshift
-I would recommend AWS ECS for running in prod with fargate and automate the whole process using terraform
+* AWS ECS/EKS with fargate and automate the whole process using terraform

 ### Improvements